zooxo/scary/README.md

 ScArY is capable of basic arithmetical functions and familiar operations of RPN calculators (ie stack operations) as well as a wide range of scientific functions and probability or statistic operations.

-In addition ScArY has some special features like saving its state, handling user defined constants and saving sequences of keypresses to EEPROM permanently ("Type Recorder").
+In addition ScArY has some special features like saving its state, handling user defined constants and saving sequences of keypresses to the EEPROM permanently ("Type Recorder").
 ## THE CALCULATOR
 ### 8-DIGITS SCIENTIFIC DISPLAY (permanent SCI notation):
 ```